2018 Winter Olympics: Maame Biney is the first African-American woman on the USA speedskating team

 Biney came in second in her heat Saturday night and advanced to the quarterfinals.
 China’s Fan Kexin came in first.
 The top two skaters in each heat advance.

 In the quarterfinals, Biney came in fourth place after a start in which she was boxed out and couldn’t recover in time.
-She was visibly disappointed and upset afterward, but she still has a shot in the 1500-meter race, which starts Saturday.
+She was visibly disappointed and upset afterward.